 Our mums always used to say that liars always get found out and that it’s always best to tell the truth.
 So why is it that as many as one in four people lie on their CVs?
+Especially when there are loads of better ways to make your applications stand out.

 One person who got caught out big time was Shirley Hornstein, who described herself as an ‘Angel Investor and (dare I say) Entrepreneur’.
 She has publicly apologised after fooling half of Silicon Valley into thinking she was some kind of business genius by Photoshopping herself into pictures with some high profile stars – including Justin Timberlake, who is a major investor in MySpace and played Napster founder Shawn Fanning in The Social Network.